Are you overwhelmed trying to keep track of mountains of information? Then what you need is a good job search log!

 The second one covers one job per page and includes spots for noting more detailed information about each opportunity you pursue.
 Get it here.

 Organization can be a big challenge when you're looking for work.
-Oddly, it's not a topic that career coaches tend to focus on, which is surprising to me because getting organized and tracking your information effectively can play an important role in finding work.
+Oddly, it's not a topic that career advisors tend to focus on, which is surprising to me because getting organized and tracking your information effectively can play an important role in finding work.

 A job search is a project that, to some extent, needs to be managed.
 In your efforts to find and then pursue great leads, you'll end up creating a lot of documents and gathering a lot of information, either on your computer, or on paper, that can easily become disorganized, overwhelming and out of control.